CelliesProjects/OpenStreetMap-esp32/README.md

 uint16_t tilesToCover(uint16_t w, uint16_t h)
 ```

-This returns the minimum required number of tiles for the given map size.
+This returns the required number of tiles to cover the given map size.
-**Note:** Some 'lucky' coordinates might require even less tiles than this.

 ### Resize the tiles cache